calumgrant/logical/README.md

     X has sex "female" and X has age A and A>=60.
 ```

-As expected, `and` has a higher precedence than `or`, so there is no need to group these clauses, but it can make things clearer to grou them using brackets.
+As expected, `and` has a higher precedence than `or`, so there is no need to group these clauses, but it can make things clearer to group them using brackets.

 ```
 X is retired if